 Homeowners who have not paid off their mortgage are required to have homeowner’s insurance coverage.
 Depending on the area you live in, the price of insurance can vary.
-For those in disaster-prone areas or high crime areas it will be more expensive.
+For those in disaster-prone areas or high crime areas, it will be more expensive.
 Additionally, if you are a subprime borrower, you must also carry supplemental mortgage insurance due to the risk of default.
-Private mortgage insurance (PMI) is necessary until you have paid enough principal to own 20% of equity in your home.
+Private mortgage insurance (PMI) is necessary until you have paid enough principal to own 20% of the equity in your home.

 Finding the Right Mortgage Broker

-In the greater New York metro area, no one has a better track record of mortgage financing than Guard Hill Financial Corp..
+In the greater New York metro area, no one has a better track record of mortgage financing than Guard Hill Financial Corp.
 We are leaders in the New York City mortgage financing industry since 1992.
-With our specialized programs and network of over 50 lenders, we can tailor any of our products to best fit your personal situation.
+With our specialized programs and a network of over 50 lenders, we can tailor any of our products to best fit your personal situation.
 Be sure to contact us today to learn more about we can help you in becoming a homeowner.